KGlinoga/portfolio1/README.md

   ## Description

   This assignment was meant to demonstrate proficiency and understanding of React, Bootstrap, and GitHub pages.
+Please note that under Portfolio I am using place-holder information (images, text, etc) and will populate this with my real projects after bootcamp is done.

   ## Table of Contents